Making a real difference to the future of agriculture

 - The application of science and innovative technology to the agricultural industry

-In 2017, four students (pictured) received a Centenary Award bursary:
+In 2018, three students (pictured) received a Centenary Award bursary:

-- Joe Collins from Shropshire: MSc Sustainable Crop Production, University of Warwick
+- Samantha Royston from London: MSc Sustainable Crop Production, University of Warwick